-Key Takeaways: YTD operating revenues of \$104.8M are \$8.1M below plan, driven primarily by lower electronic toll fines and offset by interest and other income.
-YTD central government receipts for infrastructure projects of \$228.3M are \$34.2M ahead of schedule, primarily due to a state grant related to a special government project ("Abriendo Caminos" / "Opening Roads").
+Key Takeaways: YTD operating revenues of \$115.0M are \$10.0M below plan, driven primarily by lower electronic toll fines and offset by interest and other income.
+YTD central government receipts for infrastructure projects of \$236.4M are \$27.4M ahead of schedule, primarily due to a state grant related to a special government project ("Abriendo Caminos" / "Opening Roads").
 The application for federal grants for CapEx has been slower than anticipated due to a shortage of qualified contractors available to start projects, which has delayed both the receipt and spending of federal funds.
-The current cash balance is \$343.5M, of which \$331.5M consists of restricted/reserved funds for operational and construction contracts.
-The cash balance at the end of FY19 is projected to be \$335.7M.
+The current cash balance is \$339.8M, of which \$320.7M consists of restricted/reserved funds for operational and construction contracts.
+The cash balance at the end of FY19 is projected to be \$333.2M.

-- 1. \$52.6M YTD actuals vs. Liquidity Plan: - a. (\$291.9M) in total receipts driven by: - 1. (\$13.0M) lower collections in electronic toll fines, which is permanent.
-Of these, \$4.7M are related to a government forgiveness program for post-hurricane fines. - 2. \$4.9M permanent variance in higher collections in toll fares due to higher traffic volume and other income, including interest income. - \$34.2M variance in intergovernmental receipts as HTA has collected on CapEx funding earlier than forecast primarily related to the Abriendo Caminos spending is in progress. - (\$318.0M) variance in federal grant receipts.
-The majority of these inflows will be pushed into FY20.
-Receipt of these grants is tied to CapEx projects.
+- 1. \$50.2M YTD actuals vs. Liquidity Plan: - a. (\$358.4M) in total receipts driven by: - (\$15.2M) lower collections in electronic toll fines, which is permanent.
+Of these, \$4.7M are related to a government forgiveness program for posthurricane fines prior to Oct-18.
+Additionally, fines after Oct-18 are not being invoiced to customers pending potential additional government leniency. - 2. \$5.2M permanent variance in other income, including interest income. - 3. \$27.4M variance in intergovernmental receipts as HTA has collected on CapEx funding earlier than forecast primarily related to the Abriendo Caminos spending is in progress. - (\$375.8M) variance in federal grant receipts were driven by a shortage of qualified contractors available to start projects, which delayed request of federal funds.
+The majority of these inflows with